bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.

 ## Interview Questions
+### (please edit this file and write your answer below each question.
+In addition, you may also review these questions with your mentor)

-Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+Demonstrate your understanding of this week's concepts by answering the following free-form questions.

+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)